 - A comprehensive national formulary (a defined list of pharmaceuticals) created and maintained in partnership with participating provinces and territories; as

-- An insured health service under the Canada Health Act (i.e.: it’s an extension to medicare); with
+- An insured health service under the Canada Health Act (i.e.: an extension to medicare); with

 - Increases in Canada Health Transfer payments to those provinces and territories who sign on to the expanded program; and maintain

 - A comprehensive and coherent national baseline for medical and pharmaceutical services, to which provinces and territories can offer additional coverage as they might choose.